Transit police shoot alleged armed man in Vancouver's Gastown, sending him to hospital

 Bank of Canada lost $522 million in third quarter, marking first loss in its history

 The Bank of Canada lost $522 million in the third quarter of this year, marking the first loss in its 87-year history.
-In the central bank's latest quarterly financial report, it says revenue from interest on its assets did not keep pace with interest charges on deposits at the bank, which have grown amid rapidly rising interest rates.
+In the central bank's latest quarterly financial report, it says revenue from interest on its assets did not keep pace with interest charges on deposits at the bank.

 FIFA charges Croatia after fans taunt Canada goalkeeper Milan Borjan at World Cup